Home » Industry Watch

 In addition, infected applications will attempt to propagate to other applications.

-When that's over, Oomp-A does an 'execv' on the resource fork of the executable (which contains the original application executables).
+When that's over, Oomp-A does an 'execv' on the resource fork of the binary (which contains the original application binaries).

 Stealth

-Due to a rather common blooper, string management is incorrect and results in infected applications being completely disabled.
+Due to a rather common blooper, string management is flawed and results in infected applications being completely disabled.

 Proof of Concept

-Oomp-A doesn't have a payload per se - it's a 'proof of concept' worm.
-And as such, OS X's first worm ever has proven its concept.
-Future versions of the same worm or spin-offs from it are bound to be destructive and much more intrusive.
-By exploiting several weaknesses in Apple's file system, Oomp-A and its successors will work.
+Oomp-A doesn't have a payload - it's a 'proof of concept' worm.
+And it's proven its concept.
+Future versions (or spin-offs) are bound to be destructive and more intrusive.
+By exploiting several weaknesses in Apple's file system, Oomp-A and its successors will succeed.

 Portent of the Future?

-But what Oomp-A lacks in carefully crafted coding it more than makes up for in incisive analysis of the inherent weaknesses in OS X. Future work on this model is sure to produce 'satisfactory' results unless Apple finally get their act together - by which time pigs might be going supersonic.
+But what Oomp-A lacks in carefully crafted coding it more than makes up for in incisive analysis of the inherent weaknesses in the OS X file system.
+Future work on this model is sure to produce 'satisfactory' results unless Apple finally get their act together, by which time pigs might finally be going supersonic.